category >> education

-On Monday, August 21, 12 million Americans will look out their windows and see their typical daytime view enshrouded in darkness – at least for a few minutes, anyway – during the 2017 Eclipse Across America.
-This rare total solar eclipse will stretch from Oregon to South Carolina over a span of four hours.
+On August, 21, 12 million Americans will look out their windows and see their typical daytime view enshrouded in darkness during the 2017 Solar Eclipse.

 Over the past decade, technology has become an integral part of the classroom and learning experience.
 Instructors and students both rely on computers and Internet connectivity to teach, research, and learn.
 Many school computers are protected with access restrictions and anti-virus software, however the Internet connectivity of these devices has been left widely unmanaged.
 The results?
 Schools across the nation are facing interruptions to instruction at an alarming rate through Distributed Denial of Service (DDoS) attacks.

 July 6th, 2016

 “There’s a tsunami coming!”
 That’s how the President of Stanford University, John Hennessy, described the coming changes and challenges associated with the digitization of education.
 This monumental transformation is regarded by academic leaders as a drastic change in the way people learn, teach, and interact.
 There’s no doubt that technology has significantly affected, and will continue to change, how and where people learn.
 The key is for organizations to get ahead of the wave.